SAP/spartacus-docs/_pages/fsa/fsa-spartacus-roadmap.md

 ## Features Planned for Version 3.0 / August 2021

-- **Group Policy** -
+- **Group Policy** - Opportunity for the insurance companies to offer a B2B2C portal to their group insurance customers and their employees.
+Through this portal, the B2B companies can manage their employees, create and maintain groups as well as assign employees and plans to these groups.
+B2B administrators can do this directly on the portal in the My Groups area.
 - **SAP Digital Payment Addon Integration** - This integration offers secure, end-to-end processing of digital payments.
 - **Document Accessibility** - Customers can see all their received and uploaded documents at one glance on the My Documents page in the My Account area.
-- **Claims Details Page** - Enablement of a more detailed claim view, which, besides general information, includes sub-claims, roles/persons involved, and documents connected to the claim.
+- **Claims Details Page** - Enablement of customers to see more details about their claims.
+Besides general information, details about payments, persons involved and associated documents are made available.
-- **Enablement of Coupons and Discounts** - Possibility to apply coupons during the checkout process and obtain a discount.
+- **Enablement of Coupons and Discounts** - Possibility to apply coupons during the quotation process and to obtain a discount on the policy premium.
-- **Address Management** - Customers can add their address once and then use it in the quotation process at their convenience.
-They can preview and change the address at any time from the My Account area.
+- **Address Management** - Customers can manage their address at a central place in the My Account area.
+This address is then consistently used in quotation and application processes.
-- **Product Discovery Enhancement** -
+- **Product Discovery Enhancement** - Customers are guided through a structured process to identify the best suitable product for their needs.
+- **Integration of Live Contract by SyncPilot** - Financial services products can be complex and require advisory of an agent.
+Now, customers can at any time engage with an agent and seamlessly move from a self-service into a collaborate journey.